 Interestingly, standard texts also rarely mention the vital process of pollination in their advice for propagating species like these.
-The starting point is always….”
-Sow the seed…..” without suggesting that you might be unlikely to get any seed in the first place!
-Not surprising really since these plants are native to the Caucuses and the near Middle East, not Northern Europe.
+The starting point is always: ” Sow the seed…” without suggesting that you might be unlikely to get any seed in the first place!
+Unsurprising, since these plants are native to the Caucuses and the near Middle East, not Northern Europe.
 Most of our Cyclamen coum have developed from just such an approach to artificial pollination.
 The first tubers were bought about 3 years ago in February and on planting them out I was a bit disappointed by how little impact the 40 or so that we shelled out for had created, on the southerly slope where they were positioned.

 The success with these Cyclamens has, as I mentioned above, also encouraged me to hand pollinate snowdrops since again, particularly with the early varieties, there are few insects around to do the job naturally.
-Wouldn’t it be great if in these economically challenging times, investment decisions were as rewarding, or consistently reliable in predictable compound growth as that provided by some of these early spring beauties.
-Perhaps it should be a requirement that all FTSE 100 companies, or certainly those that are Banks, should employ a non-executive director who has a background in horticulture to inject a bit more longtermism into company policy decision-making.
+Wouldn’t it be great if in these economically challenging times, investment decisions were as rewarding, or consistently reliable in predictable compound growth as that provided by some of these early spring beauties?
+Perhaps it should be a requirement that all FTSE 100 companies, or certainly those that are banks, should employ a non-executive director who has a background in horticulture to inject a bit more long termism into company policy decision-making.